Gonozooid

-In biology, Gonozooids are any of the reproductive individuals of Tunicates, Bryozoan, or Hydrozoan colonies that produce gametes.
+A gonozooid is any of the reproductive individuals of tunicate, bryozoan, or hydrozoan colonies that produce gametes.
 Gonozooids may play a role in labour division or in alternation of generations.
 A gonozooid typically has hardly any other function than reproduction, amounting to little more than a motile gonad.

 The production of gonozooids amounts to one aspect of certain classes of alternation of generations.
-In biological terms the various forms are examples of evolutionary strategies and are largely analogous rather than homologous; the gonozooid phases of say, the Tunicata did not evolve from anything like say, a Bryozoan.
+In biological terms the various forms are examples of evolutionary strategies and are largely analogous rather than homologous; the gonozooid phases of tunicates and bryozoans, for instance, did not originate from a common ancestor.

 Examples of species with gonozooids

 Hydractinia symbiolongicarpus

-Polyps from the Cnidaria Hydractinia symbiolongicarpus form colonies where labour is divided between reproduction (gonozooids), feeding (gastrozooids) and defense (dactylozooid).
+Polyps from the cnidarian Hydractinia symbiolongicarpus form colonies where labour is divided between reproduction (gonozooids), feeding (gastrozooids) and defense (dactylozooid).
 Even though they are genetically identical, there is a distinct morphological difference between those polyps.
 The gonozooids have gametes-producing organs called gonophores on their body column.
 They lack the mouth and tentacles present on gastrozooids, and the stinging cells present on the dactylozooid.
 They can only survive as part of the colony.

 Doliolum nationalis

-The Tunicate Doliolum nationalis does not form colonies, but is a free swimming-organism.
+The tunicate Doliolum nationalis does not form colonies, but is a free swimming-organism.
 It exhibits alternation of generation in its life cycle.
 In this organism, the gonozooids are hermaphrodites.
 They both produce and fertilize ova, which in turn develop into oozooids, the asexual stage.
 This oozoid develops further and takes on a quite different form than the gonozooid.
 Through asexual reproduction called budding, new gonozooids are produced and the life cycle closes.

 Celleporella hyalina

-Another colonial gonozooid-forming animal is the Bryozoan Celleporella hyalina.
+Another colonial gonozooid-forming animal is the bryozoan Celleporella hyalina.
 Male and female gonozooids are budded from a layer of sterile gastrozooids.
 The gonozooids then produce larva, which will undergo metamorphosis and become the founder of another colony.